Burned body found in northwest Miami-Dade County, police say

 MIAMI-DADE COUNTY, Fla. - Police are investigating after authorities found a burned body Wednesday in northwest Miami-Dade County.

-A spokesperson for the Miami-Dade Police Department said authorities were called to Northwest 142nd Street and Northwest 12th Avenue around 8 p.m. after receiving reports about a body on fire.
+Miami-Dade police said authorities were called to Northwest 142nd Street and Northwest 12th Avenue about 8 p.m. after receiving reports about a body on fire.

 Paramedics with Miami-Dade Fire Rescue pronounced the person dead at the scene, but they couldn't confirm whether the person was male or female.